The Childcare Offer for Wales (30 Hours Childcare)

 Parents can take up the childcare offer at any point during this time period, so long as they are eligible to do so.
 Parents should be able to access the offer from whichever point they wish during that term, providing their child was eligible from the beginning of that term, or earlier.
 This includes parents who move into the area or gain employment.

-Please note that you will only be eligible from the date stated on the confirmation letter you receive from the Childcare Offer team once your application has been processed.
+Please note that you will only be eligible from the date stated on the communication you receive from the new digital system - payments cannot be backdated.